thephez/readme-dash-core/export/markdown/core-api-ref-remote-procedure-call-quick-reference.md

 * [AbandonTransaction](/docs/core-api-ref-remote-procedure-calls-wallet#section-abandontransaction): marks an in-wallet transaction and all its in-wallet descendants as abandoned.
 This allows their inputs to be respent.
 * [AbortRescan](/docs/core-api-ref-remote-procedure-calls-wallet#section-abortrescan): stops current wallet rescan. **New in Dash Core 0.14.1**
 * [AddMultiSigAddress](/docs/core-api-ref-remote-procedure-calls-wallet#section-addmultisigaddress): adds a P2SH multisig address to the wallet.
-* [BackupWallet](/docs/core-api-ref-remote-procedure-calls-wallet#section-backupwallet): safely copies `wallet.dat`<!--noref--> to the specified file, which can be a directory or a path with filename.
+* [BackupWallet](/docs/core-api-ref-remote-procedure-calls-wallet#section-backupwallet): safely copies `wallet.dat` to the specified file, which can be a directory or a path with filename.
 * [DumpHDInfo](/docs/core-api-ref-remote-procedure-calls-wallet#section-dumphdinfo): returns an object containing sensitive private info about this HD wallet New in Dash Core 0.12.2
 * [DumpPrivKey](/docs/core-api-ref-remote-procedure-calls-wallet#section-dumpprivkey): returns the wallet-import-format (WIP) private key corresponding to an address.
 (But does not remove it from the wallet.)
 * [DumpWallet](/docs/core-api-ref-remote-procedure-calls-wallet#section-dumpwallet): creates or overwrites a file with all wallet keys in a human-readable format. *Updated in Dash Core 0.13.0*